acend/helm-basics-training/content/en/docs/01/_index.md

 ## Task {{% param sectionnumber %}}.3: Namespace

-For the following labs we are going to create a namespace.
+For the following labs, we are going to create a namespace.
 You can choose any name, we suggest using e.g. your username.

 {{% onlyWhen rancher %}}
-{{% alert title="Note" color="primary" %}}
+{{% alert title="Note" color="info" %}}
 Namespaces created via `kubectl` have to be assigned to the correct Rancher Project in order to be visible in the Rancher web console.
 Please ask your trainer for this assignment or create the namespace directly within this project on the Rancher web console.
 {{% /alert %}}
 {{% /onlyWhen %}}